etsangsplk/go-sensor/metrics/README.md

 ## Status
 __WORK IN PROGRESS - PROPOSAL__

 This document proposes an API for metrics instrumentation of SSC Services written in Golang.
 Send feedback to ychristensen@splunk.com

 ## Concepts
-Metrics instrumentation enables observability of a service by regularly externalizing key measurements taken inside the service into a time series of data.
+Metrics instrumentation enables observability of a service by externalizing key measurements taken inside the service into a time series of numeric data.

 The core concepts are:
 * __Metric__: A time series of numeric values to be observed.
-There are different types of metrics such as gauge, counter, histogram and summary.
+The different metrics types gauge, counter, histogram and summary each have unique capabilities.
 * __Metric Dimensions__: Dimensions (labels) partition the metric data into different pivots.
-For example http request may be partitioned by http method (“GET”, “POST”) and status code (500, 200, 429).
+For example an http request may be partitioned by http method values (“GET”, “POST”, ...) and status code values (500, 200, 429, ...).
-* __Metrics Server__: The server(s) that supports metrics ingest, metrics storage and metrics query and aggregation.
+* __Metrics Server__: The server that provides metrics ingest, storage and query.
 A metrics server exploits special characteristics of time series data to optimize all of these features.
 * __Instrumented Service__: The service that is instrumented with both custom and standard metrics.
 For example, the KV Store Service.

 Metric dimensions (also called labels) are a powerfully important capability.
-Dimensions enable you to zoom in and out into broader or narrower slices of the metrics data.
+Dimensions enable the operations engineer analyze the broader and narrower slices of the metrics data.
 Using query aggregation functions you can analyze different dimensions of the data without having to declare new metrics in the code for each pivot.
-For example, http request rates for all http POST requests, or all GET requests that were throttled (status=429).
+For example, http request rates for all http POST requests, or all GET requests that were throttled (status=429), or simply all http requests across all service replicas.

 ## Basic Usage
 This example demonstrates 1) defining a metric with labels (dimensions) and 2) externalizing (observing) the metric values to the metrics server.
 It defines a simple gauge metric to monitor the number of open database connections.
 Gauge is the right metric type to choose since open connections is a value that can increase and decrease.